radek-sprta/powerfish/README.md

 Immediate goals for Powerfish are:

-* repaint relevant parts when status changes
+* better display of git info